Understanding Brand Protection While Downing Tabasco®

 - Trademarks Are About Consumer Clarity

 - A brand name, logo, or slogan quickly cues people to the product’s origin.
-“Tabasco®” is recognized as one-of-a-kind sauce from the folks who originally formulated it.
+“Tabasco®” is recognized as a one-of-a-kind sauce from the people who originally formulated it (as an aside, if you’re ever in New Orleans, take the tour of the plant where it is made).

 - They Differ from Patents and Copyrights